ljwagerfield/autospec/README.md

 # AutoSpec

+Property-based testing for REST APIs.

-Test Framework for REST APIs where you write "rules" instead of "tests".
+Allows you to write "rules" instead of "tests".

 **Benefits:**